boot-clj/boot/README.md

 dependency, requires a namespace from the dependency, and evaluates some code.

+  script/install
-  lein run 1 2 3
+  script/boot 1 2 3

 ## License